Learn how to successfully incorporate the "Sport of Bicycling" as a secondary Physical Education Unit.

 Our goals are to encourage youth to incorporate a very natural, low impact form of exercise into their daily activities.
 We also want to show cycling as a competitive sport and a practical form of transportation.

 Riding a bicycle introduces a healthy life style, that can not only reduce obesity, but the number of bicycle riders killed, disabled or injured in vehicle collisions.
 These goals are achieved by teaching best practices and age appropriate skill building skills, drills and competition.

-YES has trained School Cycling Instructors (SCI) to provide professional development for Physical Education Teachers, and help establish Physical Education Bicycle Units at secondary schools.
+YES has trained and certified School Cycling Instructors (SCI) to provide Professional Development for Physical Education Teachers, and help establish Physical Education Bicycle Units at secondary schools.

 YES inspires educational institutions to introduce bicycling as a viable sport and healthy competition in their Physical Educational curriculum.
 Anytime a life-sport is introduced to youth, they gain a lifetime gift of health and relaxation.

 What happens when League Cycling Instructors, School Teachers, National Interscholastic Cycling Association (NICA) Coaches and Coaches get together in a classroom?
 They learn the concept of bringing their passion to school P.E. classes as a regular program.

 YES, Inc. offered a School Cycling Instructor Training Workshop Level 4 for 18 eager cycling experts.
 All participants had experience as USA Cycling Coaches and League Cycling Instructors.

 The U.S. Department of Transportation awarded a 1.36 million dollar grant to the Los Angeles Unified School District (LAUSD), the Los Angeles City Bicycle Coalition and Youth Education Sports, Inc. This grant will provide professional safe cycling skills training to LAUSD middle school Physical Education teachers, who will then teach cycling as a standard P.E. curriculum.